camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 - Differences between the milestones are highlighted visually on the diagram.
 For example, if an element was added, this change is highlighted in green with a plus symbol.
 Hover over a change to view more details.
 - Only differences that affect the execution of the BPMN process are highlighted.
-- The **Changes** panel shows the details of each change, including the type and identifier.
+- The sidebar **Changes** list shows the details of each change, including the type and identifier.
 Select a change to highlight it.

 :::note